-a.
+- a.
 Assistance in Responding to City Bids, RFQs and RFPs.
 No officer or employee may knowingly provide selective assistance (i.e., assistance that is not generally available to all competitors) to individuals or entities in a manner that confers a competitive advantage on a bidder or proposer who is competing for a City contract.
-Nothing in this Statement prohibits an officer or employee from providing general information about a bid for a City contract, a Department Request for Qualifications or Request for Proposals or corresponding application process that is available to any member of the public.
-Nothing in this Statement prohibits an officer or meeting with individual applicants regarding the individual's application, provided that such assistance is provided on an impartial basis to all applicants who request it.

-b.
-No officer or employee may be employed by, or provide services in exchange for compensation or anything of value from an individual or entity that presently has an application or matter under review before the Department or has had an application or matter under review before the Department in the preceding 12 months.
-This prohibition does not apply to employment of or compensation received by an officer's or employee's spouse or registered domestic partner.
+Nothing in this Statement prohibits an officer or employee from providing general information about a bid for a City contract, or an Agency, department, division or office Request for Qualifications or Request for Proposals, or corresponding application process that is available to any member of the public.
+Nothing in this Statement prohibits an officer or employee from speaking to or meeting with individual applicants regarding the individual's application, provided that such assistance is provided on an impartial basis to all applicants who request it. - b.
+No officer or employee may be employed by, or receive compensation from, an individual or entity that has a contract or is a vendor with the officer's or employee's department, division or office or that has had a contract or was a vendor with the officer's or employee's department, division or office during the past twelve months.
+This prohibition does not apply to employment of or compensation received by an officer's or employee's spouse or registered domestic partner. - c.
+Except for members of the Immigrant Rights Commission, no officer of GSA may serve as a member of the Board of Directors of an organization that the officer knows or has reason to know has applied for contracts, loans or grants administered by the Agency in the previous twelve months.
+For the purposes of this subsection, "administered by" does not include approval or rejection of a contract by the Office of Contract Administration/Purchasing, where such action is required by law.